ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 be set to a random string output by a cryptographically secure pseudorandom number generator.
 Each task has the following parameters associated with it:

-* `aggregator_endpoints`: A list of URLs relative to which an aggregator's API endpoints can be found.
+* `aggregator_endpoints`: A list of URLs relative to which each Aggregator's API endpoints can be found.
 Each endpoint's list MUST be in the same order.
-The leader's endpoint MUST be the first in the list.
+The Leader's endpoint MUST be the first in the list.
 The order of the `encrypted_input_shares` in a `Report` (see {{upload-flow}}) MUST be the same as the order in which aggregators appear in this list.
 * The query configuration for this task (see {{query}}).
 This determines the